 - requesting and receiving submissions on our consultation paper and our draft decision.

 What we did with your feedbackFeedback on our draft decision led to changes in our final decision.
-Further detail on our responses to submissions can be found in our final decision document.
+Further detail on our responses to submissions can be found in our final decision document and our public engagement report - both documents are available on this page.

 We considered all feedback from stakeholders in making our determination, balancing this with the relevant provisions and matters we must have regard to under the Essential Services Commission Act 2001, Electricity Industry Act 2000 and the pricing order.